charmplusplus/charm/doc/quickstart.rst

 The basic unit of computation in Charm++ is a **chare**, which is a C++ object.
-Chares have **entry methods** that can be invoked asynchronously. in A Charm++ application consists of collections of chares (such as chare arrays) distributed among the processors of the system.
+Chares have **entry methods** that can be invoked asynchronously.
+A Charm++ application consists of collections of chares (such as chare arrays) distributed among the processors of the system.

 Each Charm++ application consists of at least two files, a